padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 | *Fig. 6.
 Details on the method useful for creating spectral response curves.*|

-The lines of code to produce the spectral response curves have been added to the existing, which is now as shown below.
+The lines of code to produce the spectral response curves have been added to the existing one, which is now as shown below.

 ```JavaScript